anychart-integrations/asp-net-c-sharp-mysql-template/README.md

 This example shows how to use Anychart library with the C# programming language using ASP.NET and MySQL database.

 ## Running

-To use this sample you must have .net framework installed, Visual Studio 2015 or higher, MySQL database and MySQL Connector/NET - ADO.NET driver for MySQL.
+This example uses .NET framework 4.6.1, ASP.NET 4.0.30319, ASP.NET MVC 5.2, Visual Studio 2015 Community, MySQL 5.6 and MySQL Connector/NET 6.9.9.0 - ADO.NET driver for MySQL.
 To check your installations, please, use Windows Control Panel -> Programs and features.
 If you miss some installations, please, visit:<br />
 https://dev.mysql.com/downloads/installer/ and http://dev.mysql.com/doc/refman/5.7/en/installing.html to install MySQL<br />
-https://www.visualstudio.com/downloads/ to install Visual Studio and .net framework <br />
+https://www.visualstudio.com/downloads/ to install Visual Studio, .NET framework and ASP.NET <br />
 https://dev.mysql.com/downloads/connector/net/6.9.html to install MySQL Connector/NET<br />

 To start this example run commands listed below.